A Brief Description of Neutron Stars

 In principle, when a star of a certain mass, usually bigger than our sun, runs out of hydrogen fuel it explodes into a supernova, leaving behind, or better said, expelling the chemical elements it consisted of, thus having a role in enriching the interstellar space with heavier atomic mass elements.

-There are many types of supernovae and, depending on various factors, supernovae can lead to the formation of neutron stars, or other types of stars which don’t have enough mass to become neutron stars, such as white dwarfs.
+There are many types of supernovae and, depending on various factors, supernovae can lead to the formation of neutron stars, or other types of stars that don’t have enough mass to become neutron stars, such as white dwarfs.
 Anyhow, if neutron stars are not able to sustain themselves against further collapse, they will eventually become black holes.
 This phenomenon is known as neutron degeneracy pressure.

 As one star collapses, the energy of the electrons increases to the point where they can combine with protons and produce neutrons (via inverse beta decay), but just imagine the process happening simultaneously for an awful lot of particles.
 The result is composed of nuclear matter, or as some scientists name it, degenerate matter, the term having been described ever since 1926.

 Degenerate matter in physics is a cluster of non-interacting particles that have a certain characteristic determined by quantum mechanical effects.
-Basically it’s pretty close to what an ideal gas means in classical mechanics.
+Basically, it’s pretty close to what an ideal gas means in classical mechanics.
 This state is defined by incredible high density in compact stars, such as neutron stars.
-There is also an analogue for electron-degenerate matter and so on.
+There is also an analog for electron-degenerate matter and so on.

 Coming back to neutron stars.